-In September 2022, the Administration will host the White House Conference on Hunger, Nutrition and Health, a pivotal event that occurred the first (and last) time more than 50 years ago in 1969.
+In September 2022, the Administration hosted the White House Conference on Hunger, Nutrition and Health, a pivotal event that occurred the first (and last) time more than 50 years ago in 1969.
 That event influenced this country’s food policy agenda for the next 50 years.
 This year’s conference shaped the Biden-Harris Administration National Strategy for Hunger, Nutrition and Health, which outlines four pillars of recommendations and action towards the goal of ending hunger and increasing healthy eating and physical activity by 2030 so fewer Americans experience diet-related diseases—while reducing related health disparities.

 Improving Food Access and Affordability for Children and Families

 A key pillar of the Conference and the National Strategy is improving food access and affordability.
 Some of the strategies for Federal attention for improving access for children and families to federal food, human services, and health assistance programs, include expanding benefits (such as Summer Electronic Benefits Transfer (EBT), and SNAP) to more children and underserved populations; increasing access to free school meals, and making it easier for eligible individuals to access federal food, human services, and health assistance programs.